adastradev/data-ingestion-agent/README.md

 -Triggers > 'New' > Select desired ingest schedule > 'Ok' -Actions > 'New' > Action is 'Start A Program' > Browse to the .bat file you just created > select that file > 'Ok'

-To test right click the task in Task Scheduler and hit run.
+To test, right click the task in Task Scheduler and hit run.
 A Command Prompt should appear, your docker pull command will run first followed by your ingest command.

 </p>